Fr4nc3/cs-class-project/project-b/Readme.md

 # Functions

-- In javascript a `function` is a block of code that can be used multiple times, in different part of the code and this make the code reusable and easy to mantaine.
+- In javascript, a `function` is a block of code that can be used multiple times, in a different part of the code, and this makes the code reusable and easy to maintain.

 ```JS
  function myFunction(p1, p2) {